jovizhu/CFMLProject/README.md

 ###known problems:
 - duplication of processes that are children of two separate nodes (I.E. Two services have a shared child service). this is not a huge problem since prolog ignores duplications anyways.
 - potentially some issues with workflow interpretation.
 Only a few simple cases were tested.
+- prolog is just in the terminal, it's not saved to a seprate file or ran.